lizmat/IRC-Client/DESIGN/01-main.md

 subscribed to by defining either a method listening to the numeric code or to the name of the event as defined by [RFC 2812, section 5](https://tools.ietf.org/html/rfc2812#section-5).
 The names are the same as in the RFC, except underscore is changed into a hyphen and the name is lowercased.
-For example, this is a way to subscribe to event 375 that marks the starts of MOTD (Message Of The Day):
+For example, this is a way to subscribe to event `375  RPL_MOTDSTART` that marks the starts of MOTD (Message Of The Day):

     method irc-375 ($msg) { ... }